ProgrammerAL/Presentations-2023/boston-code-camp-35/beginners-guide-to-pulumi/presentation.md

 - Introduction to Pulumi
 - Assumes you know nothing about it
   - Or you've heard about it but never looked into it
-- Uses C#, Azure, and DigitalOcean
+- Uses C# and Azure
   - But the concepts apply to other languages and clouds supported by Pulumi

 ---